What is Sensory Processing?

 Explore Your Child’s Unique Sensory Portrait

-Print out our Sensory Checklist to understand your child’s unique sensory portrait.
+Print out this Sensory Checklist to understand your child’s unique sensory portrait.
 Because school presents a different set of challenges, consider asking your child’s teacher to fill it out too.
-If your or your child’s teacher checked off a lot of “avoids,” “seeks,” or “mixed,” get an evaluation with an occupational therapist(OT) specially trained in assessing and treating sensory processing issues.
+If your or your child’s teacher checked off a lot of “avoids,” “seeks,” or “mixed,” get an evaluation with an occupational therapist (OT) specializing in assessing and treating sensory processing issues.
+Sensory Checklist in Spanish

 The good news is that if your child has problems with sensory processing, there’s a lot you can do about it, especially if you work with a knowledgeable OT.
 As the OT enhances your child’s ability to process sensory input, you can build your own sensory smarts so your child feels more understood, while making your home, parenting approaches, and daily activities more in sync with your child’s sensory portrait.